 The FDA is committed to supporting the development of new drugs, and the potential repurposing of existing drugs, to address COVID-19 by working with potential drug makers and sponsors to rapidly move products into clinical trials, while helping to ensure that trials are properly designed and safe.
 Read more about FDA efforts to accelerate treatments and other actions related to coronavirus.

 A: Currently there are no FDA-approved medicines specifically approved for the treatment or prevention of COVID-19.
-During public health emergencies, the FDA may authorize use of unapproved drugs or unapproved uses of approved drugs for life-threatening conditions when there are no adequate, approved, and available options and other conditions are met.
+During public health emergencies, the FDA may in certain circumstances authorize use of unapproved drugs or unapproved uses of approved drugs for life-threatening conditions when there are no adequate, approved, and available options and other conditions are met.
 This is called an Emergency Use Authorization (EUA).
-The FDA has issued EUAs for some medicines to be used for certain patients hospitalized with COVID-19.

 Researchers are studying new drugs, and medicines that are already approved for other health conditions, as possible treatments for COVID-19.
 The FDA created the Coronavirus Treatment Acceleration Program (CTAP) to use every available method to move new treatments to patients.
 Additionally, the FDA is working with the National Institutes of Health, drug manufacturers, researchers, and other partners to accelerate the development process for COVID-19 treatments.
 FDA’s Sentinel System is being used to monitor the use of drugs, describe the course of illness among hospitalized patients, and evaluate the treatment impact of therapies actively being used under real-world conditions.

-A. No. Remdesivir is an investigational antiviral drug.
+A: No. Veklury (remdesivir) is an investigational antiviral drug.
 It is not currently FDA-approved to treat or prevent any diseases, including COVID-19.

-Preliminary results from a different Phase 3 trial evaluating 5-day and 10-day dosing durations of remdesivir in hospitalized patients with severe coronavirus disease reported that patients receiving a 5-day treatment course achieved similar improvement as those taking a 10-day treatment course; however, importantly, very few patients in this trial were receiving mechanical ventilation or ECMO at baseline.
+Preliminary results from a different Phase 3 trial evaluating 5-day and 10-day dosing durations of Veklury (remdesivir) in hospitalized patients with severe COVID-19 disease reported that patients receiving a 5-day treatment course demonstrated similar clinical status at Day 14 as those taking a 10-day treatment course; however, importantly, very few patients in this trial were receiving mechanical ventilation or ECMO at baseline.
 Therefore, based on these findings, the Fact Sheet for Health Care Providers details a 5-day treatment course for patients who are not receiving mechanical ventilation or ECMO.
-Patients who receive a 5-day treatment course but do not demonstrate clinical improvement are eligible to continue to receive remdesivir for an additional 5 days.
+Patients who receive a 5-day treatment course but do not demonstrate clinical improvement are eligible to continue to receive Veklury (remdesivir) for an additional 5 days.

 A: No. Hydroxychloroquine sulfate and some versions of chloroquine phosphate are FDA-approved to treat malaria.
 Hydroxychloroquine sulfate is also FDA-approved to treat lupus and rheumatoid arthritis.